EnterpriseDB/docker-postgresql/README.md

 # PostgreSQL Container Images by EnterpriseDB

-Maintenance scripts to generate Immutable Application Containers for all available PostgreSQL versions (11 to 16) based on:

-- Red Hat Universal Base Images (UBI) 8 - default (with and without the PostGIS extension)
+Maintenance scripts to generate Immutable Application Containers for all available PostgreSQL versions (11 to 16) based on Red Hat Universal Base Images (UBI) 8:

-- Debian Buster (10) Slim base images
+- Standard minimal image - amd64/arm64
+   - multilang version (all Locales installed) - amd64/arm64
+   - multiarch version (all Locales installed) - ppc64le/s390x
+- with the PostGIS extension - amd64/arm64
+   - PostGIS + multilang (all Locales installed) - amd64/arm64

-UBI8 based images are available for amd64, arm64, ppc64le and s390x architectures.
+Images are available for amd64, arm64, ppc64le and s390x architectures.
-Debian 10 based images are available for amd64 and arm64 architectures.

 Multilang images (`-multilang`) are container images enhanced with the full list of Locales.
 Available for all UBI based images.

 These images are customised to work with [EDB Postgres for Kubernetes by EDB](https://www.enterprisedb.com/docs/postgres_for_kubernetes/latest/)